GreenWaves-Technologies/gap_sdk/docs/home/mainpage.md

 We provide you with all the necessary tools and two different operating systems for GAP8:

 *   Tools
-    -   GAP8 RISCV GNU tool chain: a pre-compiled tool chain inherited from RISC V project with support for our extensions to the RISC-V Instruction Set Architecture.
+    -   GAP8 RISCV GNU toolchain: a pre-compiled toolchain inherited from RISC V project with support for our extensions to the RISC-V Instruction Set Architecture.
     -   PLPBRIDGE: a tool from the PULP project which allows communication between your PC and a GAP8 processor.
 Using this tool you can:
-            - Program / control GAP8
+        * Program / control GAP8
-            - Debug your application using GDB
+        * Debug your application using GDB
-            - Program the GAPuino flash memory with applications
+        * Program the GAPuino flash memory with applications

 *   Operating Systems
     -   PULP OS - The open source embedded RTOS produced by the PULP project